-o A half cup of baking soda can be added to the washing machine with regular detergent to help with mild odors.
+- o A cup of dry unused coffee grinds can also absorb odors when placed on a refrigerator shelf. - Washing machine: - o A half cup of baking soda can be added to the washing machine with regular detergent to help with mild odors. - Toilets: - o Remove waterline marks in the toilet bowl by pouring in 2 cups of white vinegar.

-Toilets:

-o Remove waterline marks in the toilet bowl by pouring in 2 cups of white vinegar.
 Let soak overnight, then flush to rinse.
-If this does not work, rub the waterline mark with a wet pumice stone.

-• Carpet stains:

-- o Vacuum the carpet if the stain is dry. - o If the stain is still wet, blot gently to remove excess blot, do NOT rub. - o Lightly soak the carpet stain with clean water first to remove the stain blot, do NOT rub. - o If the stain remains, mix a 3 Tablespoons of vinegar with a quart of water in a spray bottle and spray the stain; blot again; do NOT rub. - o If this fails, consult a professional carpet cleaner immediately; the longer you wait may mean the stain may not come out.
+If this does not work, rub the waterline mark with a wet pumice stone. - Carpet stains: - o Vacuum the carpet if the stain is dry. - o If the stain is still wet, blot gently to remove excess blot, do NOT rub. - o Lightly soak the carpet stain with clean water first to remove the stain blot, do NOT rub. - o If the stain remains, mix 3 Tablespoons of vinegar with a quart of water in a spray bottle and spray the stain; blot again; do NOT rub. - o If this fails, consult a professional carpet cleaner immediately; the longer you wait may mean the stain may not come out. - Carpet odor: - o Regular vacuuming cures most carpet odors, but if carpet odors persist, lightly sprinkle the carpet with baking soda and vacuum thoroughly, removing all baking soda from carpet.

-Carpet odor:

-o Regular vacuuming cures most carpet odors, but if carpet odors persist, lightly sprinkle the carpet with baking soda and vacuum thoroughly, removing all baking soda from carpet.
 Repeat if necessary.